TWK21/React-Native-Practice/README.md

 ### Track App:

 <img src="https://github.com/TWK21/React-Native-Practice/blob/master/README%20Demo/TrackAppDemo.gif" />
-<em>Using mock coordinatees in the demo, but can turn off to make the app fully functional with real GPS inputs</em>
+<em>Using mock coordinatees in the demo, but can turn it off to make the app fully functional with real GPS inputs</em>

 An app that keeps track of user's GPS location and saves the track using: